jeremy-smith/cloudflare_ip/README.md

 can only set the value to the IP (and only accepts IPv4) it's not very useful for much else.

-You will need a Cloudflare access token to.
+You will need a Cloudflare access token.
 Go into your profile on Cloudflare and create an access token with edit rights for Zone.DNS.

 Copy `config_template.yml` into `config.yml` and fill in the fields.